kenf1/ClearOfficeRecents/README.md

 This repo contains scripts + standalone CLI apps coded in multiple programming languages. __All perform the same task of clearing the MS Office recently opened list.__

-Programming languges used (in cronological order) consist of:
+Programming languages used (alphabetical order) consist of:

 - Bash
+- C++
 - Go
+- Python
-- C++
+- R

 ***Note***: Script/executable names may be different.